pedropaf/snakes-and-ladders-kata/README.md

 Use `npm test` to start Jest in watch mode

-In this exercise I'm assumming that when the user reaches a token position of 100 or higher, he has won the game.
+In this exercise I'm assumming:
+1. When the user reaches a token position of 100 or higher, he has won the game.
 As from the feature 1 it looks like when a user is in square 100 or 101, he wins.
+2. I'm not validating if 2 snakes are defined using the same initial position.